You have logged out You are now logged out.

 During times of global turbulence, gold is seen as a store of value and a comfort metal of choice.
 As a result, the company has benefited from high gold prices and strong central bank purchases over the past few years.

 The company’s revenue mix in 2024 was focused on gold and silver, but it included a few other metals as well.
 Sixty-eight percent of it came from gold, 30% came from silver, 1% came from palladium, and 1% came from cobalt.
+It had a similar mix as of Q3 2025.

 The cobalt produced as a byproduct of nickel mining in the Voisey’s Bay Mine in Canada is particularly interesting.
-Cobalt is one of the most vital minerals to producing electric vehicle (EV) batteries.
+Cobalt is one of the most vital minerals for producing electric vehicle (EV) batteries.
 Most of the world’s supply comes out of the Congo, but it’s a scarce resource that will go up in value as the EV market booms in the coming years.

 That being said, gold and silver are the meat and potatoes of Wheaton’s business.